Fire Safe County Roads Program Goals: FEB 2022

 The first major project of Fire Safe County Roads (FSCR) is the Summit-Highland Way Corridor.
 This corridor is the busiest both for locals and commuters.
 The corridor incorporates land owners in both Santa Cruz and Santa Clara Counties.
 The total number of land owners that have property adjacent to this corridor is 137.
 Current county regulation limits the county responsibility to generally 20 feet from the edge of the roadway.
 However in order to create a successful fuel break and a serviceable emergency escape route will, according to CAL FIRE foresters, require penetration into the landowner’s property, from thirty feet to a hundred feet depending on fuel load and terrain.

 To obtain funding for the corridor through grant applications, the Fire Safe County Roads team met with Santa Cruz County officials, CAL FIRE, the Resource Conservation District of Santa Cruz (RCD) and other involved organizations listed below.
-The grant for funding the Summit – Highland Way Corridor is being written by the RCD, with support from CAL FIRE.
-The field project will also be managed by the RCD, with support from CAL FIRE.
-The grant application process becomes more successful with the support of the land owners.
+The grant for funding the Summit – Highland Way Corridor was written by the RCD.
+The RCD was awarded a CAL FIRE grant of nearly $1.3M to accomplish this work.
+We believe these funds will allow for the treatment of most of the entire 5.6 miles of the Summit Road/Highland Way corridor, starting at the Mt.
+Bache/Highland Way intersection all the way to the junction with Highway 17.
+This work will be administered by the RCD.
+If necessary, we will seek additional funding.